iiccsss/iiccsss.github.io/_pages/downloads.md

     - Marc Himmelbach's introduction to [studying at the Graduate Training Center for Neuroscience](/assets/pdf/Marc_Himmelbach_Studying_at_the_GTC_IICCSSS_2023.pdf)
     - [Materials](https://colab.research.google.com/drive/1mFE-UijB18O72RqQgjarryb7accvbRtJ?usp=sharing) for the Workshop on Forecasting for Sustainable Energy Systems by Nicole Ludwig
 * Wednesday
-    - [Link](https://github.com/marcelbinz/GPTs-and-how-to-prompt-them/tree/main) to the Github repository for Marcel Binz's workshop (9:30-11:00)
+    - [Link](https://github.com/marcelbinz/GPTs-and-how-to-prompt-them/tree/main) to the GitHub repository for Marcel Binz's workshop (9:30–11:00)